-Online traders no longer wait for the check from a stock sale to arrive in the mail.
-Just close out a trade and the proceeds are instantly credited to your trading account.
-But traders hoping to immediately transfer the proceeds to a bank account must contend with the mandatory three-day wait as your broker complies with Regulation T.
+Online traders no longer must wait for the check from a stock sale to arrive in the mail.
+Once you close out a trade, the proceeds are credited instantly to your trading account.
+But if you want to immediately transfer the proceeds to a bank account, you must contend with the mandatory three-day wait as your broker complies with a rule known as Regulation T.

 Items you will need

 - ACH bank transfers take about three days to complete.
 If you need your money immediately, use a wire transfer to receive your funds the same day.